top of page

 Burnout has become a pervasive issue that threatens both employee well-being and organizational success.
 The 2024 Mercer Global Talent Trends report paints a concerning picture of the current state of workplace stress and exhaustion.
 82% of the global workforce feel at risk of burnout, and more than half (61%) of all American workers are experiencing moderate levels (or greater) of burnout.

 "We are on the cusp of a global burnout trend.
-In the 10 years I've been doing the Mercer Global Talent report, the burnout rate is the highest I've ever seen it." -Kate Bravery, author of the report and the Global Advisory Solutions & Insights Leader at Mercer.
+In the 10 years I've been doing the Mercer Global Talent report, the burnout rate is the highest I've ever seen it." -Kate Bravery, Global Advisory Solutions & Insights Leader at Mercer.

 The biggest driver of engagement is an employee’s personal view of their future.
 Today’s workers want more control over shaping their own workplace experience and career path.